Students are encouraged to become involved in the cultural life of the College through one or more of the following activities.

 - The Instrumental Music Program is available to students in any year level.
 Tuition is offered in woodwind, brass, percussion, strings, piano and guitar.
 This tuition provides the opportunity for students to become members of the Concert Band, College Orchestra, String Ensemble, Guitar Group and/or other small ensembles.
 Students perform at a variety of events, functions and ceremonies throughout the year.

-- The Vocal and Choral (singing) Programs: Students are encouraged to join one of the College’s choral groups such as College Choir, Cantare and/or Show Choir (Bridgettes).
+- The Vocal and Choral (singing) Programs: Students are encouraged to join one of the College’s choral groups such as College Choir, Junior Choir, Cantare and/or Bridgettes (Show Choir).
 These groups perform at community events and contribute significantly to the spiritual life of the College through their involvement in various liturgies/masses and public celebrations.

 - Public Speaking and Debating are a well-established Brigidine tradition.
-Students are supported to acquire the skills necessary for success in a number of competitions conducted by the Queensland Debating Union (QDU), Rostrum, Lions (‘Youth of the Year’) and Zonta.
+Students are supported to acquire the skills necessary for success in a number of competitions conducted by the Queensland Debating Union (QDU), Rostrum, and Lions (‘Youth of the Year’).

-- Speech study (in the area of communication skills) is offered by the College to assist with improving oral presentation skills (talks, speeches, etc), individual self-confidence and general language skills (for example, conversation and discussion skills, interview skills).
-Students undertake tuition on an individual or pairs basis for 30-45 minutes per week.
-In Term 4, students are enrolled for a practical assessment conducted by The Australian College of Music (ACM).
-Tuition is also available using ACM syllabuses in Speech & Drama, Performance Skills and Public Speaking.
-Fees are charged on a term basis and appear on College accounts.
+- Speech Lessons (in the area of communication skills) is offered by the College to assist with improving oral presentation skills (talks, speeches, etc), individual self-confidence and general language skills (for example, conversation and discussion skills, interview skills).
+Speech tuition is on an individual basis of 30 minute lessons per week.

-- The College Dance Troupes: Students are encouraged to audition for Junior or Senior Dance Troupe.
+- The College Dance Troupes: Students are encouraged to be a part of our Dance Program – Dance Now (no audition and open to all ages), Emeralds and Sapphires (auditioned troupes).
 These groups performs for many major events.
 Students have the opportunity to work with professional dancers and choreographers from local companies (such as Expressions Dance Company).
 Dance Troupe is an excellent way for students to develop their public performance skills.